stellaraccident/mlir-linalgpy/README.md

+# DEPRECATED

+All of the code in this project has been submitted upstream to LLVM/MLIR.

 # linalgpy - Experimental linalg python frontend

 This project is just some prototyping of a python frontend to the MLIR